ltran1612/CS579-Reverse-Engineering/README.md

 ### Network Isolation
 The network connections capability of the virtual machine is disabled to make sure that the malwares cannot spread to other machines in the network.

+This is done by disabling all the network adapters of the virtual machine.

 ### Tools Used
 To be added